 Prepare the throne

-The car seat is the first chair Baby is ever going to sit in, and it’s also his best protection in his first journey ever.
+The car seat is the first chair Baby is ever going to sit in, and it’s also their best protection in their first journey ever.
 Even if it’s already fully installed, it never hurts to check and make sure all the nuts and bolts are secure.